Conditions & Rules for Juniors Attending Events

 - by completing the entry form players are declaring that they have read and understood this Conditions and Rules for Juniors travelling to Matches and Events

-- players participating in Irish Squash activities agree to be bound by the Code of Conduct (see IS website)
+- Players participating in Irish Squash activities agree to be bound by the Code of Conduct

 - make sure you have packed everything: racquet, gear, eye-guards, etc.